 On 5 August 2019, the Management Board and Supervisory Board and the board of Just Eat plc jointly announced that they had reached agreement on the terms of a recommended all-share combination to be effected by means of a scheme of arrangement between Just Eat plc and the Just Eat Shareholders under Part 26 of the Companies Act 2006.
-The Takeaway.com Boards announced on 4 November 2019 that the Combination will now be implemented by means of the Takeaway.com Offer (the "Switch Announcement").
-The Prospectus is being produced in connection with the Takeaway.com Offer, the UK Admission and the NL Admission as contemplated by the terms of the Combination.
+The Prospectus is being produced in connection with the UK Admission and the NL Admission as contemplated by the terms of the Combination.
 It is expected that the UK Admission will become effective, and that dealings on the London Stock Exchange in the Ordinary Shares will commence, at 8.00 a.m.
 London time / 9.00 a.m.
-Amsterdam time on, or as soon as practically possible following, the Effective Date in respect of New Shares issued in consideration for Just Eat Shares for which acceptances have been received prior to the Effective Date, with applications for listing and admission to trading of subsequently issued New Shares to be made periodically thereafter as needed.
+Amsterdam time on the business day following the Effective Date.